data-integrations/wrangler/docs/directives/filter-row-if-true.md

 result of evaluation is `true`, it skips the record, otherwise it is passed as-is to the input of the next directive.

-`condition` is specified in the JEXL expression language with additional utility libraries are defined in the `math` and `string` namespaces.
+The `<condition>` is specified in the JEXL expression language with additional utility libraries are defined in the `math` and `string` namespaces.

 For information on how to write JEXL expressions, see the [commons-jexl documentation](https://commons.apache.org/proper/commons-jexl/reference/syntax.html).

 ## Examples

 Using this record as an example:
 ```
 {
   "id": 1,
   "name": "Joltie, Root",
   "hrlywage": "12.34",
   "gender": "Male",
   "country": "US"
 }
 ```

 Applying this directive:
 ```
 filter-row-if-true country !~ US
 ```
 would result in filtering out records for individuals that are not in the US (where `country` does not match "US").

 Applying this directive:
 ```
 filter-row-if-true (country !~ US && hrlywage > 12)
 ```
 would result in filtering out records for individuals that are not in the US (where `country` does not match "US") and whose hourly wage (`hrlywage`) is greater than 12.